coq/coq/doc/sphinx/addendum/program.rst

    Start the proof of the next unsolved obligation.

+.. cmd:: Final Obligation {? of @ident } {? with @ltac_expr }

+   Like :cmd:`Next Obligation`, starts the proof of the next unsolved obligation.
+Additionally, at :cmd:`Qed` time, after the automatic solver has run on any remaining obligations, Coq checks that no obligations remain for the given :token:`ident` when provided and otherwise in the current module.

 .. cmd:: Solve Obligations {? of @ident } {? with @ltac_expr }

    Tries to solve each obligation of :token:`ident` using the given :token:`ltac_expr` or the default one.